Renewable resources: Fisheries model¶

 plt.show()

 Let us first look at the natural fish stock by plotting the regeneration function.
+This presents the dynamics of $S$ if there is no harvesting.

 # Biological equilibrium